Please make sure that you phone 2 weeks before the wedding to arrange to have a key

 with box trees are acceptable outside the entrance to the Church, but they can fall

 over in even moderate winds.
 If there are candles in them the ushers must take responsibility

 for lighting them (eg taking their own matches or lighters) and blowing them out.

-Also, Christmas trees are allowed in season.
+Also, Christmas trees and other evergreen foliage are allowed in season.